File operations in Angular File Manager component

 }

-And also add the below code snippet in FileManagerResponse Upload method in Models/PhysicalFileProvider.cs file.
+Additionally, add this code snippet to the FileManagerResponse Upload method in your Models/PhysicalFileProvider.cs file:

 string[] folders = name.Split('/');